Personality strength

 Curiosity

-Intrinsic drive to learn and explore — what sustains engagement in intellectually demanding roles long-term.
+Intrinsic drive to learn and explore, which sustains engagement in intellectually demanding roles long-term.

 Key strength in 34 roles across 4 categories